U.S. military air strike may have hit MSF hospital in Afghan city

 U.S. forces conducted an air strike in the city at 2:15 a.m. on Saturday, Col. Brian Tribus, a spokesman for the NATO-led coalition, said in a statement on Saturday."The strike may have resulted in collateral damage to a nearby medical facility," he said.
 "This incident is under investigation."

-Dozens of staff were still missing after the attack that partially destroyed its trauma centre, MSF has said.
+Dozens of staff were still missing after the attack that partially destroyed its trauma center, MSF has said.

 (Reporting by Andrew MacAskill; Editing by Clarence Fernandez)